 Dear Parents, Guardians and Caregivers

-Recently, our school underwent water testing for lead, in accordance with the provincial regulations (O.Reg 243/07).
-As a result of this testing, concerns were identified within the school.
-Corrective actions are now in place, and lead levels have been reduced to acceptable levels.
+Recently, our school underwent annual water testing for lead, in accordance with the provincial regulations (O.Reg 243/07).

+As a result of this testing, a concern was identified with the drinking fountain in the Literacy Centre.